Script editor in Jitterbit Studio

 - The design canvas (see Renaming workflows, operations, and operation steps in Design canvas).

 You can add custom notes to a script that serve as documentation or reminders for yourself or project collaborators.

-To add a note, click the note icon next to the Script Type field.
+To add a note, click the note icon next to the script name and save status fields.
 An editable area opens, where you can enter the text of your note.
-Click Post to add the note to the script:
+Click Post to add the note to the script.

 Your posted note is displayed, along with your name and a timestamp.
 Anyone with edit access to the script can remove notes by clicking the remove icon .
 To close the note, click another part of the interface.
 When one or more notes are present, an orange dot is displayed on the note icon:

 Scripts created as a project component open in Jitterbit Script language by default.
-The language can be changed to JavaScript using the Script Type menu:
+The language can be changed to JavaScript using the Script Type menu.

 Scripts created within a transformation, either on a target field or on a node, are limited to Jitterbit Script language.